acl2017/acl2017.github.io/_pages/registration.md

 Please note that:

-- Registration prices will increase starting Saturday, June 24th, 2017 once early online registration has ended.
+- Registration prices will increase starting Sunday, June 25th, 2017 once early online registration has ended.
 - After the July 21st deadline for late online registration, you can *only* register on-site at the conference venue starting July 30th, 2017.

 ## What's included